Meet the 20 Northerners of 2021

 Entrepreneur; vibrational sound healer; herbalist; practicing pagan; badass BIPOC changemaker.
 These are just a few of the ways that one could describe Courtney Wiggins.

 Wiggins owns Joyful Noise Sound Therapy, an alternative healing business that uses Himalayan singing bowls for therapeutic purposes.
-The bowls, which Wiggins says are “specifically made for enhancing vibration” can help patients reach highly relaxed or meditative states when a certified practitioner (such as herself) places the bowls on the body and uses the combination of sound and vibration to bring about sonic healing.
+The bowls, which Wiggins says are “specifically made for enhancing vibration” can help patients reach highly relaxed or meditative states when a certified practitioner places the bowls on the body and uses the combination of sound and vibration to bring about sonic healing.

-Last June, feeling distraught about the murder of George Floyd at the hands of a Minneapolis police, Wiggins says she “needed an outlet for the hurt and the anger and the frustration.”
+Last June, feeling distraught about the murder of George Floyd at the hands of a Minneapolis police, Wiggins says they “needed an outlet for the hurt and the anger and the frustration.”
 Those emotions formed the basis for Northern Michigan E3 (“Educate, Elevate, and Engage”) which organized a Black Lives Matter protest in June that drew more than 2,000 people to the Open Space in Traverse City.
 At the event, it was Wiggins who read off the organization’s demands, which included everything from ending racial profiling in northern Michigan to requiring anti-bias training for local law enforcement.